*This post was originally published on February 27, 2017, and has been updated.*

 But how do you get started?
 That’s what Heather is wondering.

 Quilting cotton is sold wholesale by the bolt.
-Bolts hold 15 yards of 44-45” wide fabric and are typically priced between $82.50-87.
+Each bolt holds 15 yards of 44-45” wide fabric and is typically priced between $82.50-87.

 The second requirement is some money to pay for your first order.
-If you plan to sell fabric retail you’ll need to meet the manufacturer’s minimum for you first order (the minimum drops considerably, or disappears entirely, for subsequent orders).
-The first order requirement for retailers ranges from $250-$2,000 depending on the company, but there are plenty of options in the $750-$1,500 range.
+If you plan to sell fabric retail you’ll need to meet the manufacturer’s minimum for your first order (the minimum drops considerably, or disappears entirely, for subsequent orders).
+The first order requirement for retailers ranges from $0-$5,000 depending on the company, but there are plenty of options in the $500-$1,500 range.
 Some companies require that you order a certain minimum amount each year, others don’t.
-Note that you can order a variety of different bolts to meet your minimum (they don’t have to be the same or from the same collection).
+Note that you can order a variety of different bolts to meet your minimum (they don’t have to be the same bolt or from the same collection).

 If you’re planning to manufacture sewn items there’s typically a very low, or no, minimum order but you’ll likely have to choose from a catalog of existing designs rather than the latest lines hitting stores now.
-The fabric you receive as a manufacturer will likely be on a roll rather than doubled and bolted like it is for retailers.
+The fabric you receive as a manufacturer will likely be on a roll rather than doubled and bolted like it is for retailers and sometimes that means shipping charges are higher.

-It’s important to realize that although each of the major fabric companies has it’s own process and pricing, all of the information is publicly available on the companies’ websites.
+It’s important to realize that although each of the major fabric companies has it’s own process and pricing, all of this information is publicly available on the companies’ websites or by making a quick phone call.
 Fabric companies want to sell fabric and they need retailers and manufacturers to buy it.
+Nothing here is secret.

 I did some searching to see if there was one central spot to find all of the information from all of the companies, but came up empty-handed so I created the handy chart below (or open it as a Google doc).
 This information is up to date (as far as I know) as of today.
 I’ll work to keep it current, but if you have information to correct or add please let me know.

 Would you like me to email you this spreadsheet?
-Click the button below!
+Click the button below and I’ll send it to you!

 A few caveats about use of this list.
 The first is that fabric companies are aware that there are group buying clubs that set up wholesale accounts to buy fabric to divvy up among friends.
 This is a sketchy space.
 Some companies have an explicit policy against selling to coops, and others don’t.
 (The group buying company, Massdrop, also falls into this grey area.)

 Second, if you begin buying fabric as a manufacturer and then start selling yardage as a retailer, like Lindsay did, reach out and let the manufacturers know your change of status.
-You’ll get access to the latest lines (and a fabric salesman may reach out to visit in order to show you what’s available) and your fabric will arrived on a bolt so it’s easier to cut and sell.
+You’ll get access to the latest lines (and a sales rep may reach out to visit in order to show you what’s available) and your fabric will ship on a bolt so it’s easier to cut and sell.

 And third, I’m aware that right now is a hard time to be in the retail fabric business, especially brick-and-mortar, but online as well.
 Competition is fierce and Amazon is even fiercer.
 Making a living selling fabric is hard and many shop owners feel resentful that fabric companies have what seems to be a low bar when it comes to determining who can open a wholesale account.